Accessibility statement

 Review stage

-The review stage will follow similar rules to the formal stage and will focus on ensuring a thorough and fair investigation has taken place and reasonable outcome provided.
+The review stage will follow similar rules to the formal stage and will focus on ensuring a thorough and fair investigation has taken place and a reasonable outcome provided.
 If there is any relevant information you believe has not been taken into account already you should provide it at this stage.

 At the end of this stage, if you still disagree with the outcome, the reviewer will issue a Completion of Procedures (CoP) letter.
 This is evidence that you have now exhausted the University’s complaints procedure.
 At this point you may choose to refer your complaint to the Office of the Independent Adjudicator for Higher Education (OIAHE).

-The OIAHE
+The OIA

 The Officer of the Independent Adjudicator for Higher Education